 Conflict of Interest Code Exemptions

-Exemptions are granted if any of the following applies:
+Exemptions may be granted by the Commission's Executive Director only if one of the following applies:

 - If the agency were to adopt a Conflict of Interest Code, there would be no "designated employees," within the meaning of Government Code Sections 82019 and 87302(a);